 Appearance

-They both have big, heavy tails as well, that act as a counterbalance for the Saint Bernard in snow and ice and as a rudder for the Newfie.
-In both cases, it’s a great tool for knocking over drinks and young children, so be sure to supervise them with kids about.
+They both have big, heavy tails as well that act as a counterbalance for the Saint Bernard in snow and ice and as a rudder for the Newfie.
+In both cases, it’s a great tool for knocking over drinks and young children, so be sure to supervise them with kids around.

 Temperament